Jubbery/DBFinalProject/README.md

 ### Usage

-Log in with your Canvas credentials to access your dashboard, then proceed to the Calendar to get the url.
-You can add tasks, view upcoming events, and manage your courses directly from the dashboard.
+Log into Canvas with your Canvas credentials to access your dashboard, then proceed to the Calendar to get the "Calendar Feed" url.
+Proceed to Canvas Flow, Sign-up by clicking the Canvas Flow Icon.
+Once logged in, go to the Calendar tab and enter your Calendar Feed url to add all of you tasks to your Canvas Flow account.
+You can then add tasks, view upcoming events, and manage your tasks directly from the Assignments dashboard!

 ## Documentation